Education Secretary pledges to tackle ‘chronic’ skills shortages

 “No longer an after-thought, now at the centre of change.
 No longer nice to have, now a driving force for opportunity.
 No longer neglected, now a national strength.”

-Intervening, Labour MP Toby Perkins said: “Can she just explain to the House why she’s taken the approach that she has?
+Intervening, Labour MP for Chesterfield, Toby Perkins, said: “Can she just explain to the House why she’s taken the approach that she has?

 “And how she believes Skills England – as a body within her department, rather than a truly independent body – will have that strength and respect in this sector that is so badly needed?”